chiefabel7/azure-compute-docs/articles/virtual-machines/disks-types.md

 ### Ultra Disk throughput

-The throughput limit of a single Ultra Disk is 256-kB/s for each provisioned IOPS, up to a maximum of 10,000 MB/s per disk (where MB/s = 10^6 Bytes per second).
-The minimum guaranteed throughput per disk is 4kB/s for each provisioned IOPS, with an overall baseline minimum of 1 MB/s.
+The maximum throughput limit of an Ultra Disk is .25 MB/s for each provisioned IOPS, up to a maximum of 10,000 MB/s per disk (where MB/s = 10^6 Bytes per second).
+The minimum guaranteed throughput of an Ultra Disk is 1 MB/s.

+> [!NOTE]
+> Only for Ultra Disks deployed using Virtual Machine Scale Sets: The minimum throughput of an Ultra Disk is 256-kB/s (or 1/256 MB/s) per provisioned IOPS.
+So if you provisioned a 500 GiB, 500 IOPS Ultra Disk, the minimum throughput for that disk would be 2 MB/s and the maximum throughput that can be provisioned is 125 MB/s.

 You can adjust Ultra Disk IOPS and throughput performance at runtime without detaching the disk from the virtual machine.
 After a performance resize operation has been issued on a disk, it can take up to an hour for the change to take effect.
 Up to four performance resize operations are permitted during a 24-hour window.